Working to support our community

 June 7,2012- ReliantFCU attends a fund raiser for the "Totes for Hope" program sponsored by the Rams of Glenrock.
 Started by two Glenrock High School students, the program has grown over the past couple years and this year it is expected that they will help 100 children in need.
 Reliant FCU is proud to sponsor 10 of these children for an entire year with a $1600 donation to the Totes for Hope program.
 The program ensures through volunteers and donations from the community that no child goes hungry.

 May 25, 2012- Staff puts together a team for the American Cancer Society's Relay for Life.
 Huge efforts are made to raise funds including a Facebook campaign where people can post their "Cancer Kicking Shoes" on to the credit union's Facebook page and the credit union would donate $5.00 for every photo uploaded.
 The campaign is scheduled to run through July 23rd.
 Team members also pledged to raise $100 each on their own.
 The credit union's SVP Patti Sorenson, currently battling cancer herself, is scheduled to walk with the team in July!

 CASA (Court Appointed Special Advocates)

-Vice President Kristi Grant is sworn into CASA of Natrona County.
+Chief Operations Officer, Kristi Grant, is sworn into CASA of Natrona County.
 The vision of CASA has been to assure that every child who is removed from their home and placed into state custody due to abuse and/or neglect can be assigned a CASA advocate who will foster and provide stability to them and be their voice and express their best, most appropriate needs.